LWR95/ImageToWebp/PROJECT_PLAN.md

 - The image processing engine will be updated to use the custom width, height, and format specified in the settings.
 - The "Pad to Fit" logic will correctly resize and pad images to fit within any user-defined rectangular dimensions.

+---

+## Version 3.0 - Planned Features

+This section outlines the planned UI/UX enhancements for Version 3.0.

+### New UI/UX Features

+- **Theme Selection**: A new option in the "Settings" tab will allow users to switch between a light and dark mode for the application interface.
+The chosen theme will be saved and loaded between sessions.
+- **Drag and Drop**: Users will be able to drag a folder from their file explorer and drop it onto the application window to set the source directory, providing a faster workflow.
+- **Live Preview**: A new "Preview" tab will be added.
+It will show a "before" and "after" thumbnail of the first image in the source folder, which will update in real-time as the user adjusts settings like dimensions and format.

+### Updated Technology Stack

+- **`ttkthemes`**: This library will be added to manage the light/dark theme switching.
+- **`tkinterdnd2`**: This library will be integrated to enable drag-and-drop functionality.